1.1 EQUAL OPPORTUNITY EMPLOYMENT STATEMENT

 All employees, especially supervisors, have a responsibility to keep the work environment free of harassment.
 Any employee who becomes aware of an incident of harassment, whether by witnessing the incident or being told about it, must report it as soon as possible to his/her immediate supervisor or the Library Director.

-An employee that feels he/she is being victimized by harassment should immediately contact his/her supervisor or the Library Director.
+An employee who feels he/she is being victimized by harassment should immediately contact his/her supervisor or the Library Director.
 Any validated complaint of harassment will result in immediate and appropriate disciplinary action of the offending party.
 In the event that the offending part is a member of the Library District’s Board of Trustees, the appointing authority will be immediately notified and a request made that the offending party be immediately removed from the Board.

 Some problems may not be satisfactorily resolved through this method; therefore, a formal grievance procedure may be filed (see Grievance Procedure, Section 9.4)